"Choose Your Own Adventure"

 And so many of us don't even get to that place.
 Where we're so consumed with the things that we need and we want, that we don't even find ourselves concerned with other people who may be hurting, and then we're surprised that we're not used by God is amazing ways.

-For whatever kind of movement Outlet is, and I really do believe that there's some amazing stuff that has come from Outlet, I really believe the big impact comes from you guys living in a way that impacts people out there.
+For whatever kind of movement this church is, and I really do believe that there's some amazing stuff that has come from this church, I really believe the big impact comes from you guys living in a way that impacts people out there.

 I'm so glad that people would come here and be encouraged, and be helped, and he challenged.